-For some, the idea of dining alone may not sound appealing, but it can provide a few moments of quiet solitude on life’s busiest days.
+For some people, the idea of dining alone may not sound all that appealing, but it can provide a few moments of quiet solitude on life’s busiest days.

-My grandmother used to go to lunch by herself frequently, and I remember feeling sorry for her when I was younger – that is, until I realized it wasn’t because she didn’t have any friends, it was because she wanted to spend time alone.
-I understand that now.
+My grandmother used to go out to lunch by herself frequently, and I remember feeling sorry for her when I was younger – that is, until I realized it wasn’t because she didn’t have any friends.
+It was because she wanted to spend time alone, and I understand that now.

-During my visit to Austin I was excited to have an afternoon to myself, and I ventured into one of my old standby’s: Le Madeleine’s.
+During a short visit to Austin, TX, I was excited to have an afternoon to myself, so I ventured into one of my old favorites: Le Madeleine’s.
 When I used to live in the area, I spent many hours enjoying coffee or lunch (or a divine lemon tart) while I worked away on various projects.
 I loved the atmosphere: a few clinking dishes here and there, the aroma of coffee, hints of conversations from other tables and a warm fireplace.
 Distractions were minimal.
 The food was good.
-And I got a lot done.
+And I cranked out a lot of work.

 Dining alone gives us a chance to slow down and enjoy a meal without the obligation of engaging in conversation or feeling rushed to get to our next task.
-Spending time in quiet, especially for those who value solitude, can be easily incorporated into any self-care practice.
+For introverts, this is bliss; for extroverts, not so much.
+Spending time in quiet can be easily incorporated into any self-care practice.